 You might hear gussets being talked about and wonder what on earth the difference is.
 Most nappies have a single gusset, i.e. there is the normal leg elastic for containment and fit but nothing else.
 If you want to explore leg elastics in more detail, then take a look at the leg elastics page.

 Some nappies feature a double gusset.
-This gives an extra barrier of protection, not quite as good as a two-parter system would in theory is better than a single gusset.
+This gives an extra barrier of protection, not quite as good as a two-parter system, but in theory is better than a single gusset.

 I would say double gussets are particularly useful on younger babies, especially before weaning when even solids are something of a liquid, and you might struggle to get a good fit on tiny legs.
 But I personally don’t see their value as much post-weaning.
 But hopefully this has been a useful explanation between the differences.